SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-12-conspiracy-life.md

 comments: true
 ---

-The world is full of conspiracy theories, more than I can ever recall.
+The world is full of conspiracy theories, more than I recall ever being the case in the past.
 How reasonable is it to expect that a conspiracy can (a) depend on secrecy, (b) involve a large number of people, and (c) survive for more than a couple years?
 Not very, according to a probabilistic model!

 ## Anatomy of basic conspiracy failures